 Indonesia is pushing for the development of EVs and battery production facilities to create a downstream sector to exploit the nation’s rich deposits of nickel, which is used in lithium batteries.
 The country also hopes to start producing EVs in 2022, after a number of auto manufacturers, including Japan’s Toyota and South Korea’s Hyundai, announced plans to invest in the country’s nascent EV manufacturing industry.
 In July 2019, Toyota announced that over the next five years it plans to invest $2 billion, including EVs.

 By 2025, the government estimates, EVs will have a 20% share in the nation’s auto market, which is dominated by two wheelers.
-Meanwhile, at the end of 2019, the government was putting the finishing touches to a luxury car tax plan to encourage production of low carbon-emitting cars, such as EVs.
+Meanwhile, the government cut tariffs to 0% for PHEVs earlier this year.
 The country also offers tax holidays to companies manufacturing EV batteries.

 In July 2019, India witnessed its worst month in passenger car sales in 20 years, as purchases plummeted 35% from the year before.
 But in the same month, the country’s bestselling carmakers – Maruti, Suzuki, Tata Motors and Mahindra – announced their EV plans.
 In a country where four-wheeler EVs account for 0.1% of India’s car parc, some met the announcement with arched eyebrows, including major shareholders in some of those companies.